 Memories are selective patterns emotively imprinted by the mind.
 They are always rough sketches.
 Their evolutionary import is for survival skill, not sentiment.

 From the section on Desire:

 Desires are products of the mind and fulfilled in the mind.
 Any associated intermediate activity is merely instrumental: whatever you do to gain the object of desire.
 The struggles of dealing with and satisfactions reaped from the physical world are nothing but mental gyrations.

 From the chapter on Realization:

-Two instincts preponderate human mental life.
-First and foremost is the biologically-based urge to satisfaction.
+2 instincts preponderate mental life.
+Foremost is the biologically-based urge to satisfaction.
 This instinct dominates the lives of the Collective.

-Second is a desire for understanding as a means for control.
+2nd is the desire for control.
 We begin our quest at birth.
-The fundamental means for obtaining control is comprehending the world in which we exist, including our own nature.
+The fundamental means for obtaining control is comprehending the world in which we live, including our own evolving nature.

 Spokes 8: The Hub of Being concludes Spokes of the Wheel.